Geopin/geopin/README.md

 </div>

-Geopin is a web app which makes it possible to identify, record, and share natural features of interest on a map via mobile phone.
+Geopin is a web app which makes it possible to identify, record, and share natural features of interest on a map via desktop or mobile phone.

 ## Summary
 The app is being created for outdoor enthusiasts who wish to return to remote natural features or areas of interests in the future.